pnnl/lamellar-runtime/README.md

 |--------:|----------:|----------:|----------:|--------------:|--------------:|----------:|
 | 7.1.0   | 8.0.1     | 0.1.0     | 1.9.0     | 1.13          | mvapich2/2.3a | 17.02.7   |

-The OFI_DIR environment variable must be specified with the location of the OFI installation.
+The OFI_DIR environment variable must be specified with the location of the OFI (libfabrics) installation.
 The ROFI_DIR environment variable must be specified with the location of the ROFI installation.
+(See https://github.com/pnnl/rofi for instructions installing ROFI (and libfabrics))

 BUILDING PACKAGE
 ----------------